-The TRI-STATE SHRM Conference invites you to submit a presentation to share your knowledge and expertise with the single largest event for Human Resource professionals in Connecticut, Massachusetts, and Rhode Island which will be held in a virtual only format on April 28-29, 2021.
+The Tri-State SHRM Conference invites you to submit a presentation to share your knowledge and expertise with the single largest event for Human Resource professionals from Connecticut, Massachusetts, and Rhode Island.
+The Conference will be held at the Mohegan Sun Resort & Convention Center, 1 Mohegan Sun Boulevard, Uncasville, CT on April 24-26, 2021.
+We will be hosting this conference as a hybrid event with several speakers presenting live on site, and several speakers presenting only virtual sessions.

-Our 2021 virtual conference and exposition is a forum for HR professionals to expand their HR body of knowledge, learn new HR strategies, receive recertification credits (SHRM/HRCI), develop in-demand skills and connect and network with subject matter experts, colleagues and other area practitioners.
+Our 2022 conference and exposition is a forum for HR professionals to expand their HR body of knowledge, learn new HR strategies, receive recertification credits (SHRM/HRCI), develop in-demand skills and connect and network with subject matter experts, colleagues and other area practitioners.

-The TRI-STATE SHRM conference will be held over completely virtually over two days – April 28-29, 2021 – drawing well over 300 human resource professionals.
+The conference will be held over three days April 24-26, 2022 – drawing well over 300 human resource professionals.
 The Conference Committee strives each year to select a line up of first-class speakers, with the goal of allowing our attendees to hear and experience educational, informative and innovative speakers on a variety of topics.

-Presentations will be reviewed and evaluated by the Conference Committee based on content, format and presenter credentials.
+Presentations will be reviewed and evaluated based on content, format and presenter credentials.
 We are looking for sessions that: are relevant and timely, covers topics related to or based on the Human Resource Body of Knowledge and provide how-to’s and real-world applications.

 For this Conference, we have three goals for attendees and participants: